Get Qi Theme with 150 superbly designed WordPress demos

 In Conclusion

-As we have shown, setting up recurring payments in WordPress is easy and needn’t cost you a penny beyond transaction fees.
+As we have shown, setting up WordPress recurring payments is easy and needn’t cost you a penny beyond transaction fees.
 If you are running a subscription service or a paywall-protected service, you can automate billing and avoid pestering your buyers, subscribers and/or tipsters with repeated invoicing and payment requests.
 And setting the whole thing up takes little to no shortcode parameter adjustments and virtually no time at all.
 If your business could benefit from it, there’s no reason not to try it.

 Post your comment